-So, when Michelangelo accepted the job to paint the Sistine Chapel ceiling, he brought a few trusted artists from his native Florence to work with him, partly to help him get started with this art technique with which he was mostly unfamiliar.
+So, when Michelangelo finally accepted the job to paint the Sistine Chapel ceiling, he brought a few trusted artists from his native Florence to work with him, partly to help him get started with this technique.

 Obviously, Michelangelo would need some sort of scaffolding.

-Contrary to the romantic idea of Michelangelo lying on his back to paint the Sistine Chapel (immortalized in the 1965 movie "The Agony and the Ecstasy" with Charlton Heston playing Michelangelo), Michelangelo actually stood on his scaffolding while he painted.
+Contrary to the romantic idea of Michelangelo lying on his back to paint the Sistine Chapel, Michelangelo actually stood on his scaffolding while he painted.

 Michelangelo had a daunting task ahead of him.
-How to fill a 6,000 square feet (558 square meters) expanse?
+How to fill a 6,000 square feet expanse?